-There are a thriving tech and IT industry, centered at the Santa Cruz Electronic Export Processing Zone (SEEPZ) and International Infotech Park in Navi Mumbai, helping to provide a state if the art resources and opportunities to young IT Companies.
-SSEPZ provides excellent networking opportunities, mentoring schemes, investment opportunities and liberal economic laws designed to promote rapid growth to young and overseas entrepreneurs through tax and business incentives.
-It is home to Electronic Hardware Manufacturing Companies, Jewellery Exporters, Software Companies and alike.
+There are a thriving tech and IT industry, centered at the Santa Cruz Electronics Export Processing Zone (SEEPZ) and International Infotech Park in Navi Mumbai, helping to provide a state of the art resources and opportunities to young IT Companies.
+SSEPZ provides excellent networking opportunities, mentoring schemes, investment opportunities, and liberal economic laws designed to promote rapid growth to young and overseas entrepreneurs through tax and business incentives.
+It is home to Electronic Hardware Manufacturing Companies, Jewellery Exporters, Software Companies, and alike.
 Also, the Powai Valley is continually gaining the reputation of a startup-hub in the city.

-With a talent source, Indian Institute of Technology – Bombay there is no shortage of talent to water the mushrooming startups.
-It is due to the esteemed training by IIT-B has seen it’s alumni turn in successful founders of startups like Ola and Toppr.
+With a talent source, the Indian Institute of Technology – Bombay there is no shortage of talent to water the mushrooming startups.
+It is due to the esteemed training by IIT-B has seen its alumni turn into successful founders of startups like Ola and Toppr.

 #4 HYDERABAD, The City of Pearls.

-The pearl city contributes approximately 8% to the country’s comprehensive startup activities.
-The city is certainly cheaper than Banglore and has been ranked as the second best Indian City to do business in 2005 by the World Bank Group.
-Indian companies like Defence Research and Development Organisation (DRDO), Bharat Heavy Electricals Limited (BHEL), Centre for DNA Fingerprinting and Diagnostics (CDFD), Hindustan Aeronautics Limited (HAL) and major global companies like Microsoft, Google, IBM, Yahoo!, Dell and Facebook are headquartered here along with the offices of major Indian enterprises including Tech Mahindra, Infosys, Tata Consultancy Services (TCS) and Wipro are located here.
-Due to the highest number Special Economic Zones (SEZs), the pearl city is emerging as a lush arena of opportunities for the budding entrepreneurs.
+The pearl city contributes approximately 8% of the country’s comprehensive startup activities.
+The city is certainly cheaper than Banglore and has been ranked as the second-best Indian City to do business in 2005 by the World Bank Group.
+Indian companies like Defence Research and Development Organisation (DRDO), Bharat Heavy Electricals Limited (BHEL), Centre for DNA Fingerprinting and Diagnostics (CDFD), Hindustan Aeronautics Limited (HAL), and major global companies like Microsoft, Google, IBM, Yahoo!, Dell and Facebook are headquartered here along with the offices of major Indian enterprises including Tech Mahindra, Infosys, Tata Consultancy Services (TCS), and Wipro are located here.
+Due to the highest number of Special Economic Zones (SEZs), the pearl city is emerging as a lush arena of opportunities for the budding entrepreneurs.